scikit-hep/pyhf/docs/likelihood.rst

   within each channel and their possible parametrised modifiers.
 * **measurements**: A set of measurements, which define among others the parameters of interest for a given statistical analysis objective.
-* **observations**: The observed data, with which a likelihood can be constructed from the
+* **observations**: The observed data, with which a likelihood can be constructed from the model

 A workspace consists of the channels, one set of observed data, but can include multiple measurements.
 If provided a JSON file, one can quickly